 Juneteenth at The Wright

 Education.
 Economic Independence.
 Community Engagement.
-These themes define our Juneteenth Jubilee Freedom Weekend, held on June 18 and June 19, 2022!
+These themes defined our Juneteenth Jubilee Freedom Weekend, held on June 18 and June 19, 2022!

 Important Civic Documents